 Writing grant applications is an important part of research and of your development as researchers.
 The first opportunity to put together something like a grant application for many graduate students is to apply for fellowships.
-But, why do these fellowships even exist?
-How do they relate to my time at UBC and my career?
-How are recipients for fellowships selected?
+This session will address some important considerations of interest as you work to pull together a successful application.
+As such, we will discuss components of strong grant applications as well as common mistakes to avoid.
 The facilitator will provide perspective on the review process from the perspective of the committees that select fellowship recipients.
+All participants should come with at least one funding opportunities identified, and having reviewed the fellowship and application criteria ahead of time.

 Learning Objectives: